biyue111/DST-Bucket-Mod/README.md

-# DST-PigTown-Mod
+# DST-PigVillage-Mod
-PigTown mod for Don't Starve Together
+PigVillage mod for Don't Starve Together

 ## Basic Information

-**Name**: PigTown
+**Name**: PigVillage

 **Tab**: Creature, Item

-**Description**: A town including creatures extended from "pigman".
-The compotenment of pigmans in this mod is more complexe and more interactive.
+**Description**: A village including creatures extended from "pigman".
+The compotenment of pigman in this mod is more complexe and more interactive.
 For example, players can sell items to and buy items from a merchant pigman.
 Soldier pigman provide hirable soldier for players.
 The details of added features are presented in the section List of Features.

 ## List of Features
 ### Creatures
-* **Normal Pigman**: The normal inhabitant of Pigtown.
+* **Villager Pigman**: The normal inhabitant of pig village.
 * **Soldier Pigman**: A soldier pigman could be hired or nature generated.
-Player can hire mercenaries from nature generated soldier pigman.
+They are armed and fight for the peace of pigtown, also for gold.
+Player can hire mercenaries from nature generated soldier pigman with two pieces of gold.
 Soldier pigman are loyaler than pigman in vanilla game.
+They will not return home on night.
+Once paid, They will always follow you.
 * **Merchant Pigman**:
 ### Items
-* Spear of command: A spear made of gold and it can command hired soldier pigman.
+* **Spear of command**: A spear made of gold.
+It can commands hired soldier pigman.

 ## Useful Links